Queens-DWrI/qc_voices_docs/links.md

 	<a href="http://www.google.com">Google</a>

-or link this:
+or like this:

-	<a href="http://qcvoices.qwriting.qc.cuny.edu/">Check out the QC Voices website!</a>
+	<a href="http://qcvoices.qwriting.qc.cuny.edu/">Check out the QC Voices websit